siriuszhuang/Randomer/README.md

 # Randomer

-TODO: Write a gem description
+A gem for random everything.

 ## Installation